webifycms/app/README.md

 cp .env.sample .env
 ```

 > The above command will create a .env file from the sample file provided in the project root and fill the values in the file according to your needs.
 There are some default values and you can change them if needed.
-Add the configured `APP_BASE_URL` value to the host file.
+Add the configured `APP_BASE_URL` value to the host file if you changed to custom value.

 ### Time to run the containers